Robust intra-model teleconnection patterns for extreme heatwaves: Methodology

 Since temperatures are correlated on a daily timescales one has to be careful about the selection of the maxima which occur on the first or the last summer day.
 Thus, for such events we check whether they correspond to local maxima.
 If they do not, we look for greatest local maximum in the summer time series for that year, thus avoiding registering extrema of May or September. \footnote{This is because with the original definition any extreme which actually occurs in May or September can superficially inflate the summer extremes for the first day or the last day of the summer because of temporal correlations. }

 To compute the return times, the yearly summer extremes $a_{i}$ are ranked in decreasing order, as usual (see Section~\ref{sec:returns}).
-Next, we compute return times for heatwaves using \emph{modified block maximum estimator}, following the method described in~\cite{Lestang_2018}. assuming i.i.d.
-Poisson statistics $P(t) = \lambda \exp\left( -\lambda t \right)$, which reads in our notation as
+Next, we compute return times for heatwaves using the method~\citet{Lestang_2018} described in supplementary material.
+The return time expression reads in our notation as